-This document provides instructions for submitting papers to the 28th IEEE International Symposium on High-Performance Computer Architecture (HPCA-28), 2022.
-In an effort to respect the efforts of reviewers and in the interest of fairness to all prospective authors, we request that all submissions to HPCA 2022 follow the formatting and submission rules detailed below.
-Submissions that violate these instructions may not be reviewed, at the discretion of the program chair, in order to maintain a review process that is fair to all potential authors.
-All questions regarding paper formatting and submission should be directed to the program chair.
+This document provides instructions for submitting papers to the 29th IEEE International Symposium on High-Performance Computer Architecture (HPCA-29), 2023.
+In an effort to respect the efforts of reviewers, and in the interest of fairness to all prospective authors, we request that all submissions to HPCA 2023 follow the formatting and submission rules detailed below.
+Submissions that fail to follow these instructions may not be reviewed at the discretion of the Program Chair.
+All questions regarding paper formatting and submission should be directed to the Program Chair (firstname.lastname@example.org).

 - Paper must be submitted in printable PDF format.

-- Text must be in a minimum 10pt Times font.
+- Text must use a minimum 10pt Times font.

-- Papers must be at most 11 pages (not including references) in a two-column format.
+- Papers must be at most 11 pages (not including references) in two-column format.

 - No page limit for references.

-- Each reference must specify all authors, i.e., no el al.
+- Each reference must specify all authors (i.e., no et al. should be used).